xinyuwei-david/david-share/Deep-Learning/Make-High-Quality-Dataset-From-WARC/readme.md

-# Make High Quality Dataset from WARC
+# Make High Quality Dataset from WARC for Pre-training

- In the following subsections, we will explain each step involved in generating High Qualit dataset.
+In the following subsections, we will explain each step involved in generating High Qualit dataset Pre-training

-## What is good data?
+## How to evaluate the quality of training data?

 ### Using a "clean" corpus and perplexity check
 - Method: Train a model using a high-quality corpus (e.g., Wikipedia) and then use this model to check the perplexity of the new dataset.